-Since reporting our findings on October 7, 2021, we have been able to positively confirm and correct 80% of what we have determined thus far to be the necessary improvements for a reliable and field worthy AOT.
+Since reporting our findings on October 7, 2021, we believe that we have been able to positively confirm and correct 80% of what we have determined thus far to be the necessary improvements for a reliable and field worthy AOT.
 Based on the results of the recent component testing, we were able to rework the original grid pack, achieve high voltage in air and oil to verify that the individual components worked when assembled.
 As previously explained, the reason for component testing is to reveal a potential problem that could be otherwise concealed with a fully assembled AOT.

 Once all the parts were delivered for a full AOT, we assembled the stack and installed the stack into the vessel.
 The vessel was filled with oil and tested.
 We were able to apply full voltage of 40.1kV to the AOT.
 We believe the AOT is ready to test with customer oil and be deployed back into the field.
-Having achieved a positive hydrostatic test, we were able to have our final engineering call with our new potential development partner.
+Having achieved a positive hydrostatic test, we were able to have our final engineering call with a new potential development partner.
 We are currently seeking a contractual arrangement with a development partner to install and test the newly designed AOT.
 We have reopened discussions with our original development partner as well as reaching out to others.
 While we have tested with a representative oil sample, we have not yet reached an agreement with a development partner allowing us to test a development partner's actual pipeline oil as a prelude to another field test.
-Our efforts continue to reach agreement with a suitable development partner as our next step to develop and commercialize our AOT technology In this regard, we have completed two engineering reviews, but as of the date of the filing of this 10-Q have not reached an agreement with a development partner.
+Our efforts continue to reach agreement with a suitable development partner as our next step to develop and commercialize our AOT technology.
+In this regard, we have completed two engineering reviews, but as of the date of the filing of this 10-Q have not reached an agreement with a development partner, and we can provide no assurances that we will be able to do so.

 Providing sufficient working capital can be obtained, QS Energy intends to continue to work to maintain normal operations during current COVID-19 guidelines as recommended or required by the CDC, federal, state and county government agencies.
 Over the past few years, the Company moved much of its operations to the cloud.
 Our employees can perform most vital functions remotely.
 Currently, most day-to-day operations have been minimally impacted by COVID-19.
-We expect that COVID-19 restrictions and guidelines will continue to substantially change during the second quarter ending June 30, 2023.
+We expect that COVID-19 restrictions and guidelines will continue to substantially change during the period ending December 31, 2023.